rackspace/runway/docs/source/cfngin/hooks.rst

 Manage a DNS validated certificate in AWS Certificate Manager.

-When used in the :attr:`~cfngin.config.pre_build` or :attr:`~cfngin.config.post_build` stage this hook will create a CloudFormation stack containing a DNS validated certificate.
+When used in the :attr:`~cfngin.config.pre_deploy` or :attr:`~cfngin.config.post_deploy` stage this hook will create a CloudFormation stack containing a DNS validated certificate.
 It will automatically create a record in Route 53 to validate the certificate and wait for the stack to complete before returning the ``CertificateArn`` as hook data.
 The CloudFormation stack also outputs the ARN of the certificate as ``CertificateArn`` so that it can be referenced from other stacks.